Abban-Fahim/b38ro-project/README.md

 - plan and make robot follow Cartesian trajectories
 - read, write and visualise joint angles
 - read, compute, write and plot Cartesian positions (FK) and Euler angles of robot links
-- read, write and compute Jacobian matrices (week)
+- read, write and compute Jacobian matrices (taught fi week 8)
-- be able to move the robot with some controls
+- be able to move the robot with controllers/keyboard or other interesting stuff

 Report (5-10 pages):